| [custom_frame_left shadow=”on”]|

 When a for profit company partners with a nonprofit or cause, that’s cause marketing.
 There are lots of great reasons for companies to add cause marketing to their overall marketing, communications, and strategy with the public — beyond your company being a productive and positive member of society.
 We’ll wait here while you familiarize yourself.

 Ok, now you’re convinced to do some cause marketing, you’ve found a cause partner to work with, and you’re curious how to use Facebook to help.
-Most of these guidelines are tried-and-true lessons of nonprofit campaigns, and marketing in general.
+Most of these guidelines are tried-and-true lessons of nonprofit The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., and marketing in general.

 - Use multiple channels like email, your blog, Twitter, and Google Plus.